How do taxes affect the economy in the short run?

 Other short-run effects

 Tax policies can also affect the supply of labor in the short run.
 A cut in payroll taxes could bring some workers into the labor market or encourage those already working to put in more hours.
 Such supply changes have little effect on output if the economy is operating well below potential.
+Under those conditions, people have difficulty finding more work even if they want it.
 If the economy is operating near potential, however, increased labor supply can translate to increased output.

 Joint Committee on Taxation.
 2015.
 “Macroeconomic Analysis at the Joint Committee on Taxation and the Mechanics of Its Implementation.”
 Report JCX-3-15.
 Washington, DC: Joint Committee on Taxation.

-Whale, Charles J., and Felix Reichling.
+Whalen, Charles J., and Felix Reichling.
 2015.
 “The Fiscal Multiplier and Economic Policy Analysis in the United States.”
-Working Paper, February.
+Working Paper 2105-2.
 Washington, DC: Congressional Budget Office.